SJ47/frontend-mentor-order-summary-component-styled-components/README.md

 This is a solution to the [Order summary card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

+A refactored version of my previous effort but utilising Styled Components for CSS styling.

 ## Table of contents

 -   [Overview](#overview)